Ungeziefi/Subnautica-Mods/Fixes/Fixes Progress.md

 #### Persistence Fixes
 I'm not sure if the original implementation did this but mine supports multiple Cyclopses by differentiating them by ID and properly cleans data if destroyed.

-- The state of wreck doors that you open manually is now saved.
+- Open wreck doors are now saved.
-- The state of doors inside the Cyclops is now saved.
+- Open Cyclops doors are now saved.
 - The Cyclops' speed mode is now saved.
-- The Cyclops lighting state is now saved.
+- The state of both Cyclops lights is now saved.
 (Cyclopses are created with the floodlight turned on, that won't be saved until you toggle it manually.)

 ### To-Do
 - When the Cyclops is unpowered, its HUD and screens are off.